Science Behind Honeycomb

 - What’s the difference between domestic and international honey?

 In this guide, we’ll dive into these answers and beyond.
-After all, the comb is the original source of honey that we stir into our tea, add to yogurt and can get health benefits from.
-Ready to see how wondrous honey really is and the breathtaking science and architecture that create it?
+After all, the comb is the original, unaltered honey source that you can stir into your tea, add to yogurt and can get health benefits from.
+Learn how wondrous honey really is and discover the science, insects, and architecture that creates it.

 Honeycomb goodness, without the mess.

 Pass the Honey is individually wrapped, single-serve honeycomb that’s incredibly tasty and entirely edible!Shop Now

 Honeycomb is a repeating cluster of hexagonal beeswax created by bees to store honey.
 This six-sided structure fills the interior of beehives, providing a home to bees, protection from the elements and predators and a container to house honey that fuels the bees throughout the winter months.
 Honeycomb is comprised of two main parts: Wax that forms the rigid main structure, and the honey that gets stored.